24 years old and from Benin City, Nigeria.

 To reach Lampedusa he crossed three countries: Nigeria, Niger, and the most dangerous of all, Libya.

 Presley’s journey took three-and-a-half months.
 To leave Nigeria he was packed inside of a bus with many others––more people than he was either able to recall, count, or tell me in the moment.
-He said people were stacked on top of each other’s laps, and on the floor, into the gaps between the legs of already seated passengers.
+He said people were stacked on top of each other’s laps, and on the floor, into the gaps between the legs of seated passengers.

 Before crossing the Niger border a tire on the bus blew out.
 They emptied the bus, and hid in the bushes while awaiting repair.
 But the repairs never happened, and they were directed to bicycles, on which traveled two people for two hours until they safely crossed the Niger border.